tlevine/www.thomaslevine.com/content/!/downloading-binary-files-non-magic/index.md

-If you have some idea of how to write a website, you

-complicated but not magic
+Binary files might seem scary if you're used to looking at text.
+Today I try to calm your fears.

 ## Downloading a text file
-When you type in a URL in your web browser and hit enter, your web browser usually makes an HTTP GET request.[^protocol] You can do that like so in [Python](http://python.org/) with [requests](http://www.python-requests.org/).
+When you type in a URL in your web browser and hit enter, your web browser usually makes an [HTTP GET request](/!/street-sign-protocol).
+You can do that like so in [Python](http://python.org/) with [requests](http://www.python-requests.org/).